department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Persian Gulf War era: Lowercase "era."

 post-9/11: Hyphenate.
-We use the slash rather than the hyphen for 9/11 (*not* 9-11).
+We use the slash rather than the hyphen for 9/11 (not 9-11).
 Example: Post-9/11 GI Bill.
+In cases when post-9/11 stands alone rather than as part of a program name, it should be lowercased.

 postservice: No hyphen.